Module leader: Phil McCash

 12/ Use of the above to systematically interpret case studies in conceptual terms.

 13/ Integration into existing and/or future working context.

 Summary of teaching

-30 hours of blended learning consisting of intensive all-day workshops plus virtual learning environment including online module reading followed by webinar and/or tutorial.
+30 hours of blended learning consisting of intensive all-day workshops plus virtual learning environment including online module reading followed by webinar support.

 Module timing and duration

 Usually, this module runs twice a year in October and April.

 The assignment consists of a 5000 word project (100%).